ftamasovics/dog-breed-classifier/README.md

 All required files are in this git repo.
 Unfortunately, the model_transfer.pt could not be uploaded as it was too large.
 The VGG-16 model in Step 3: Create a CNN to Classify Dog Breeds (from Scratch) provided an accuracy of 14%.
 In Step 4: Create a CNN to Classify Dog Breeds (using Transfer Learning), I decided to use a pre-trained ResNet-50 model.
 After training (using 75 epochs) and testing the model, it had a test loss of 0.383980 and a test accuracy of 89% (746/836).
 Having a relatively low test loss and high accuracy score, this was the chosen model.

-A sample output when a human was supplied as an image from the jupyter notebook:
+A sample output when a human, dog, and bear were supplied as an image from the jupyter notebook:

 ![Sample Output of Human](https://user-images.githubusercontent.com/63424518/116828307-d9459b00-ab6b-11eb-8236-0399f138b67f.png)
 ![image](https://user-images.githubusercontent.com/63424518/116828713-65f15880-ab6e-11eb-8075-0f7b25e918fd.png)